-If you're looking to cut car costs, you could actually be making a costly mistake if it's been a while.
-Keeping your car maintained helps it to hold its value, which could help you boost your bank account when you trade it in or sell it.
+If you're looking to cut car costs, you could actually be making a costly mistake by not keeping it properly maintained.
+While a trip to the mechanic might sound expensive, keeping your car maintained helps it to hold its value, which is a smart move for when you trade it in or sell it.

 In particular, don't skip the following auto maintenance tasks; doing so might cost you in the short and long term.